The first award ceremony in 1985 at Hamburg city hall

 Prof. Dr. Bert Meijer

-Institute for Complex Molecular Systems, Eindhoven, Netherlands
+Director, Institute for Complex Molecular Systems, Eindhoven University of Technology, Netherlands

 Prof. Dr. Maciej Zylicz

-Former Member of the Executive Board, Körber-Stiftung
+Chairman of the Executive Board, Körber-Stiftung

 The Search Committees